thisisartunion/kekbot/README.md

 - [ ] DB sided portfolios

+- [ ] Tidy up the repo

 - [ ] NSFW filter thing

-- [ ] Search for a host to permanently host this on, cached memory wouldn't be a problem any more hopefully by this point.
+- [ ] Search for a host to permanently host this on **for free**, <br>cached memory wouldn't be a problem any more hopefully by this point.
 Would help transfer of ownership as well.

 - [x] Create an automated system for porto ordering (Prolly detect if a message is sent in a porto that is in porto category and contains image embed(s))
 > Done.
 3 lines minimum for writing, one attachment, or a link otherwise.